Moselle loop Bremm

 Nehren Roman tomb Outlook

-On this route, you can also expect many great views over the varied Moselle landscape.
+On this route, you can also expect many great views over the varied Mosel River landscape.

-I would also recommend taking a bike with you on your Moselle route, as there are really great cycle paths along the Moselle sights in this article.
+I would also recommend taking a bike with you on your Mosel River route, as there are really great cycle paths along the Mosel sights in this article.
 Otherwise, you can also go hiking or drive to the individual places a little further away from your accommodation.

-You can also find all the Moselle sights along the river here on the map:
+You can also find all the Mosel River sights along the river here on the map:

 1. Koblenz

-The Moselle Route begins in the historic town of Koblenz.
+The Mosel River Route begins in the historic town of Koblenz.
 You should definitely visit the Deutsches Eck with its magnificent monument to Kaiser Wilhelm.

 The statue of Kaiser Wilhelm towers over the Deutsches Eck.